atheeralattar/pbl-week2/README.md

 1.  **Clone the repository:**
     ```bash
-    git clone <your-repository-url> # Replace with your repo URL
+    git clone <your-repository-url> # Replace with this repo URL
-    cd <project-directory>          # Replace with the cloned directory name
+    cd pbl-week2          # Replace with the cloned directory name
     ```

 2.  **Install Go dependencies:**